terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-wasm.md

 #### Instantiation

 A user can instantiate a new smart contract by sending a `MsgInstantiateContract`.
-In it, the user is able to:
+This message enables the user to:

-- assign an owner to the contract
+- assign an owner to the contract.
-- specify code will be used for the contract via a code ID
+- specify code will be used for the contract via a code ID.
-- define the initial parameters / configuration through an `InitMsg`
+- define the initial parameters / configuration through an `InitMsg`.
-- provide the new contract's account with some initial funds
+- provide the new contract's account with some initial funds.
-- denote whether the contract is migratable (can change code IDs)
+- denote whether the contract is migratable (able to change code IDs).

 The `InitMsg` is a JSON message whose expected format is defined in the contract's code.
 Every contract contains a section that defines how to set up the initial state depending on the provided `InitMsg`.